node-opcua/node-opcua/documentation/creating_a_client_typescript.md

 ### install a subscription

 OPC-UA allows for subscriptions to it's objects instead of polling for changes.
-You'll create a subscription from `the_session` with a parameter object.
+You'll create a subscription from `session` with a parameter object.
 Next you'll define a Timeout for the subscription to end and hook into several subscription events like `"started"`.
 When defining an actual monitor object you again use the `nodeId` as well as the `attributeId` you want to monitor.
 The monitor object again allows for hooks into it's event system.